-Under V.S.A.
-Title 21, Chapter 17, Sections 1314 and 1328 a penalty shall be imposed for failure to file reports as required.
+Under 21 V.S.A. § 1314 and 1328, a penalty shall be imposed for failure to file reports as required.
 Such penalty will be assessed if:

-- The Quarterly Employer's Wage and Contribution Report (Form C-101) is not filed electronically or postmarked, fully complete on or before the due date. - Individual wage data or Health Care reporting contained on the Employer's Wage and Contribution Report is missing, incomplete, illegible, or in an unacceptable format. - A Wage Request (Form B-70) is not received in our Administrative Office on or before the due date. - A Request for Wage and Separation Information (Forms B-10S or B-8F), when required, is not received in our Administrative Office on or before the due date.
+- The Quarterly Employer's Wage and Contribution Report (Form C-101) is not filed electronically or postmarked, fully complete on or before the due date. - Individual wage data or Health Care reporting contained on the Employer's Wage and Contribution Report is missing, incomplete, illegible, or in an unacceptable format. - A Wage Request (Form B-70) is not received in our Central Office on or before the due date. - A Request for Wage and Separation Information (Forms B-10S or B-8F), when required, is not received in our Central Office on or before the due date.

-Under V.S.A.
-Title 21, Chapter 17, Section 1314a(f)(a)(1) a penalty shall be imposed for failure to properly classify a worker.
-This penalty could be up to \$5,000,00 for each improperly classified employee unreported.
-In addition, the employer is prohibited from contracting, directly or indirectly, with the State of any of its subdivisions for up to three years.
+Under 21 V.S.A. § 1314 (f)(1)(b) a penalty shall be imposed for failure to properly classify a worker.
+This penalty may be up to \$5,000 for each improperly classified employee unreported.
+In addition, the employer may be prohibited from contracting, directly or indirectly, with the State of any of its subdivisions for up to three years.